Clark, MO

 5 people

-As of 2023, 3.38% of Clark, MO residents (5 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.38% of Clark, MO residents (5 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Clark, MO was 2.45%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Clark, MO compared to that of it's neighboring and parent geographies.